Lucyjpjones/lj-fscr/testing.md

 - [**PEP8 online check**](http://pep8online.com/checkresult)

 I'm ignoring any warnings on migration files since these are automatically generated files so may ignore style rules for efficiency reasons.
-Also as developers we usually don't need to touch them so they don't need to be perfectly readable.
+Also as developers, we usually don't need to touch them so they don't need to be perfectly readable.

 `DJ01 Avoid using null=True on string-based fields`

-I decided not to remove not to remove from my code as
+I decided not to remove from my code as

 `E501 line too long`